 1. There's No Public Bus to Marahau

-I showed up at Nelson Airport expecting a bus connection to Marahau.
-Nope.
-You either rent a car (the smart move), book the Abel Tasman Coachlines shuttle (NZD 35 / ~$21 one-way, book at least a day ahead in summer), or hitchhike — which actually works surprisingly well on the Nelson-Motueka road, but I wouldn't count on it.
+Don't arrive at Nelson Airport expecting a bus to Marahau — there isn't one.
+You either rent a car (the smart move), book the Abel Tasman Coachlines shuttle (NZD 35 / ~$21 one-way, book at least a day ahead in summer), or hitchhike, which works surprisingly well on the Nelson-Motueka road but shouldn't be your plan A. Road-tripping down from the North Island instead of flying into Nelson?
+The standard approach is the Interislander ferry from Wellington to Picton, then a scenic drive over to the Nelson region.

 2. Marahau Is Not a Town

-I booked accommodation "in Marahau" expecting restaurants and shops.
-Marahau is a trailhead with maybe forty houses, a burger joint, and a general store.
-For actual town amenities — supermarkets, ATMs, fuel — go to Motueka (20km south) or Kaiteriteri (12km south).
+Booking accommodation "in Marahau" and expecting restaurants and shops sets you up for a surprise.
+Marahau is a trailhead — maybe forty houses, a burger joint, and a general store.
+For real town amenities like supermarkets, ATMs, and fuel, head to Motueka (20km south) or Kaiteriteri (12km south).
 Stock up on everything before you arrive.

 3. The NZeTA Is Required (and Easy to Forget)

 New Zealand's Electronic Travel Authority (NZeTA) is required for visa-waiver nationalities.
 NZD 17 via the app, NZD 23 online.
-Plus the International Visitor Conservation and Tourism Levy (IVL): NZD 100.
-Do this before you fly.
-I watched a guy at Auckland immigration realize he hadn't done it — the look on his face.
+Add the International Visitor Conservation and Tourism Levy (IVL): NZD 100.
+Sort both before you fly — the traveler who realizes at Auckland immigration that he skipped it wears a look you don't want to be wearing.

 On the Track